 To illustrate what a CRM can do, let’s explore how Teamgate CRM can help you handle all of the previously mentioned trends:

 E-Wallets will make online shopping easier and faster.
 As a result, customers’ life-cycle spent in the sales pipeline (from lead to satisfied customer) will be significantly shorter.
-This also means that you will have very little time to engage with them while still having to record data pertinent to transactions and customers.
+This also means that you will have very little time to engage with them while still having to record data pertaining to transactions and customers.

 By integrating Teamgate with an online form tool (like Wufoo) and with email marketing solutions (like Mailchimp), data entry and email management will no longer be a concern.
 Instead, you get to redirect your efforts towards customer success and customer retention.
 Automation will also make Teamgate’s forecasting and analytics tools richer by populating them with key data gathered.